 Facilities and Activities

-With a full equestrian center, archery programs, climbing tower, a lake and farm & garden classes, we are able to offer a variety of badge related activities.
-And with the ability to choose rustic platform tents or our cozy cabins, you can pick the accommodations that fit your needs.
+With a full equestrian center, archery programs, a climbing tower, a lake, and farm & garden classes, we are able to offer a variety of badges-related activities.
+We have accommodations that fit your needs, from rustic platform tents to cozy cabins.

 Outdoor Adventure & Offsite Trips